 Prior to her election as secretary-treasurer of the AFL-CIO, Shuler was part of the Executive Leadership team of the Electrical Workers (IBEW).
 At the IBEW, she was in charge of 11 major departments and an adviser for the international president.
 As chief financial officer of the federation, Shuler oversees six administrative departments and is leading the federation's young worker outreach initiative as well as its repositioning efforts.
 Secretary-Treasurer Shuler also represents the AFL-CIO on various boards and committees, including the Women's Committee at the International Trade Union Confederation.

-Tefere Gebre, born in Gondar, Ethiopia, was a political refugee and he immigrated to the United States as a teenager.
+Tefere Gebre, born in Gondar, Ethiopia, was a political refugee who emigrated to the United States as a teenager.
 He graduated in 1987 from Belmont High School in downtown Los Angeles.
 A standout track and field athlete, he attended Cal Poly Pomona on an athletic scholarship.
-While in college, Tefere worked his first union job as a night shift loader at UPS and member of Teamsters Local 396.
+While in college, Tefere worked his first union job as a night shift loader at UPS (and member of Teamsters Local 396).
 Since, Tefere has devoted his entire life to the values of hard work and a voice at the workplace.

-Tefere contributed tremendous change in redefining the growing labor movement in Orange County, Calif.
-As Executive Director, Tefere doubled the political capacity of the labor movement in Orange County.
-In 2008 and every year thereafter, the federation was honored by the state federation’s strategic planning committee as one of the highest performing labor councils and singled out as an "agent for change" by the California Labor Federation.
-In less than a year as Executive Director, Tefere increased the federation's membership by more than 15,000 new members, established a communications division, expanded the political operations and grown the program staff.
+Tefere contributed tremendous change in redefining the growing labor movement in Orange County, California.
+As executive director, he doubled the political capacity of the labor movement in the county.
+In 2008 and every year thereafter, the federation was honored by the state federation’s Strategic Planning Committee as one of the highest-performing labor councils, and was singled out as an “agent for change” by the California Labor Federation.
+In less than a year as executive director, Tefere increased the federation's membership by more than 15,000 new members, established a communications division, expanded the political operations and grew the program staff.

 Through Tefere's leadership, the federation built strong coalitions with faith and civil rights organizations throughout the county to advocate and support policies that improve the lives of all workers.